linebender/vello/README.md

 The Vello project is a set of high-performance vector renderers written in Rust:

-- **Vello** is an experimental renderer with a focus on doing as much work as posssible with GPU compute.
+- **Vello** is an experimental renderer with a focus on doing as much work as possible with GPU compute.
 - **Vello CPU** is a pure Rust, CPU-only renderer optimized for multithreading and SIMD.
 - **Vello Hybrid** is a renderer that does heavy pre-processing on the CPU but still does most of the work on the GPU.
 It aims to be the main Vello implementation for production use-cases.